Templates

 ...

-share the attributes title, excerpt and covers, and differ in the locations object.
-In addition, the meta data defines a different type of document for each one.
+In this case, the posts and place entry types share the title, excerpt and covers attributes and differ in the locations object.
+In addition, it defines a different type of document for each one.

 {% assign category_name = category_path | split: '/' | last | capitalize %}